Central Bank of Syria: International sanctions under the Assad regime

 The United States has imposed sanctions against the then Ba'athist-controlled Central Bank of Syria since May 2004, under Section 311 of the USA PATRIOT Act, with the Bank being accused of money laundering.
 The sanctions shut the Ba'athist regime out of the global financial system.
 To circumvent the sanctions, Syrians effect foreign transactions through banks in neighbouring countries, especially Lebanon, but making them vulnerable to economic disruptions in those countries.

 Due to the Ba'athist regime's role in the Syrian civil war, the U.S., Canada, EU, Arab League and Turkey have all imposed sanctions on Syria, including the Syrian Central Bank.
 The Syrian Central Bank has been actively trying to undermine these various sanctions, with bank officials meeting friendly institutions such as Gazprombank executives in Moscow in March 2012.
 The Bank has taken an increasingly clandestine role in the domestic private sector as the country's failing economy has deterred foreign investment.

 On 23 December 2020, the US Department of the Treasury's Office of Foreign Assets Control (OFAC) sanctioned the Central Bank of Syria along with nine other entities and seven individuals, due to their role during the Syrian Civil War.

 Recent history

 After the fall of the Assad regime, looters stole some money from the central bank building but that the main vault had remained untouched according to head of the Damascus Chambers of Commerce.
 Afterwards, the UK and the EU lifted its sanctions against the Central Bank.
 Canada eased its sanctions as well.

-On December 30, 2024, Maysaa Sabreen was appointed as the first female Governor of the Central Bank.
-She resigned on March 27, 2025, and was succeeded by Abdulkader Husrieh.
+On 30 December 2024, Maysaa Sabreen was appointed as the first female Governor of the Central Bank.
+She resigned on 27 March 2025, and was succeeded by Abdulkader Husrieh.

 On 19 June 2025, Syria completed its first international bank transaction through the SWIFT system since the start of its 14-year civil war.
 Later that year, on 20 November, the Central Bank of Syria sent its first message via the SWIFT system to the Federal Reserve Bank of New York.
+Ahmad al-Droubi, the brother-in-law of Ahmed al-Sharaa through his wife, Latifa al-Droubi, was appointed Secretary-General of the Central Bank of Syria.